codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

     ```

    * This will not install anything on your cluster, except for running cluster acceptance tests, (which may be skipped using the `--skip-cluster-test` option).
 Please note, that the Runner Agent and the Runtime Environment are still created in your Codefresh account.
    * This command will also generate a `generated_values.yaml` file in your current directory, which you will need to provide to the `helm install` command later.
-If you want to install several Codefresh Runners, you will need separate `generated_values.yaml` file for each Runner.
+If you want to install several Codefresh Runners, you will need a separate `generated_values.yaml` file for each Runner.

 3. Now run the following to complete the installation: